 - How can I encourage age-appropriate accountability at home to support what you are doing in class?

 - What are you observing in regards to my child’s organization skills?
 How can I encourage them to be more organized without doing it for them?

 - Are there ways you personalize learning in your classroom?

-- What are some ways I can enrich my child’s learning experience at home in your subject area (or overall)?
+- What are some ways I can enrich my child’s learning experience in your subject area (or overall) at home?

 - What are some strategies you use to encourage critical thinking in your classroom?

-Keep track of meetings in multiple grades and teachers with a tabbed sign up.
-SAMPLE
+Keep track of meetings for multiple grades and teachers with a tabbed sign up.
+View an Example